Algorithmic technique

 In mathematics and computer science, an algorithmic technique is a general approach for implementing a process or computation.

 General techniques

 There are several broadly recognized algorithmic techniques that offer a proven method or process for designing and constructing algorithms.
 Different techniques may be used depending on the objective, which may include searching, sorting, mathematical optimization, constraint satisfaction, categorization, analysis, and prediction.

 Brute force

 Brute force is a simple, exhaustive technique that evaluates every possible outcome to find a solution.

 Divide and conquer

 The divide and conquer technique decomposes complex problems recursively into smaller sub-problems.
 Each sub-problem is then solved and these partial solutions are recombined to determine the overall solution.
 This technique is often used for searching and sorting.

-Dynamic
+Dynamic programming

 Dynamic programming is a systematic technique in which a complex problem is decomposed recursively into smaller, overlapping subproblems for solution.
 Dynamic programming stores the results of the overlapping sub-problems locally using an optimization technique called memoization.